Tejas-Jogdand/HTML-CSS-MiniProjects/Structuring page of content/README.md

-TO see the quick output of above project. here, is codepen link. https://codepen.io/Tejas-Jogdand/pen/vYaNJpG
+To see the quick output of above project. here, is codepen link. https://codepen.io/Tejas-Jogdand/pen/vYaNJpG